joeljames/java-exercise-service/README.md

 # Java Exercise Service
-This project is a basic jersey project skeleton.
-I wll be using ivy package manager to pull down project dependencies.
+This is a starter webservice project in Java using morphia(mongodb) and jersey.
+This project was created as a part of me learning and understanding how to develop an webservice application in Java.
+I have used ivy package manager to pull down project dependencies.
 I will be using Eclipse editor, and will be running this project using Jetty.

+Please feel free to clone or fork and use as needed.

 ## Prerequisite